mcebular/CrashReporterX/README.md

 ### Initilaizing CrashReporter

-1. Add Jitpack to repositories in `build.gradle` and add ComboBox dependency to dependencies:
+1. Add Jitpack to repositories in `build.gradle` and add CrashReporter dependency to dependencies:

 ```gradle
 repositories {